 The featured film, “Born Out of Necessity,” was produced by the Dresden Hygiene Museum in 1930—roughly three years before the Nazi Party rose to power.
 First established in the years before World War I, the Dresden Hygiene Museum held public exhibitions on new innovations in medical science, public health, and theories of eugenics, or “racial hygiene.”2 These medical and cultural trends heavily influenced the development of Nazi ideology in the 1920s and 1930s.
 After the Nazi rise to power in 1933, the regime adopted a preventive approach to public health that promoted a physically active, “nature-loving lifestyle.”3

-Focusing on the health risks of modern urban life, this film foreshadows several major themes that would become associated with Nazi public health policies, such as the importance of outdoor activities and healthy foods or campaigns against alcohol and tobacco.4 Coordinated mass exercise became a common feature of Nazi Party rallies, Nazi youth groups, and the regime’s “Strength through Joy” program, but these activities were informed by pre-existing German traditions of gymnastics and outdoor recreation.5 “Born Out of Necessity” shows how many of the defining aspects of the Nazi regime’s public health policies were actually rooted in longstanding German traditions or the medical and cultural atmosphere of the Weimar Republic.6
+Focusing on the health risks of modern urban life, this film foreshadows several major themes that would become closely associated with Nazi public health policies.
+These include the importance of outdoor activities and healthy foods or campaigns against alcohol and tobacco.4 Coordinated mass exercise became a common feature of Nazi Party rallies, Nazi youth groups, and the regime’s “Strength through Joy” program, but these activities were all informed by pre-existing German traditions of gymnastics and outdoor recreation.5 “Born Out of Necessity” shows how many of the defining aspects of the Nazi regime’s public health policies were actually rooted in longstanding German traditions or the medical and cultural atmosphere of the Weimar Republic.6

 For an example of these themes in Nazi propaganda, see the Experiencing History item, "The English Disease."

 For more on the connections between Weimar-era theories of "racial hygiene" and Nazi racial ideology, see the United States Holocaust Memorial Museum's online exhibition, "Deadly Medicine: Creating the Master Race."